 While Marseille has the second largest population in France (after Paris), there is another city that is actually considered to be the “second French city” likely because of its economic importance and because of the many cultural events in the city such as the Festival of Lights (in December).
-Here are some of the highlights during a weekend Lyon (with a map of the locations at the end of this post).
+Here are some of the highlights during a weekend Lyon.
 It is an easy city to explore and one of the interesting places to visit is Fourviere Hill in Lyon.

 **Contains an affiliate link**